max-geo/GraphicsEngine/README.md

 This is what the code does.
-Cube rotating along z and x axis.
-This works for any shape/model as long as I have the mesh.
+Cube rotating along z and x axis.<br> This works for any shape/model as long as I have the mesh.
 <br>
 ![Project Demo](cube.gif)